sbij/fluentd-kubernetes-daemonset/README.md

 # Fluentd Daemonset for Kubernetes

 ## Standalone version
-For using Fluentd on the same machine than the Elasticsearch instance, you should use the **standalone** version `docker-image/v0.12/debian-fluentd-standalone`.
+For using Fluentd on the same machine as the Elasticsearch instance, you should use the **standalone** version `docker-image/v0.12/debian-fluentd-standalone`.

-Then you can use the DockerHub link in the Kubernetes charts to launch the full architecture (see repository [sbij/kubernetes-logging-charts](https://github.com/sbij/kubernetes-logging-charts)).
+Then you can paste the DockerHub link in the Kubernetes charts to launch the full architecture for the EFK logging (see repository [sbij/k2-charts](https://github.com/sbij/k2-charts)).

 ## Normal version